 I found my own little house in the big woods, where I live with my husband and two children in the Cascade Mountains.
 I write a monthly column, Pioneering Today, for the local newspaper that bridges my love of the past with its usefulness in modern life.
 My books and articles are inspired by my family’s small herd of beef cattle, my amateur barrel racing days, and my forays into quilting and canning—without always reading the directions first.

 I grew up reading Laura Ingalls Wilder and my love of books has never stopped.
-Once a month, I’ll share a book I’m reading and offer up a copy for one lucky winner.
+I’ll often share or do occasional giveaways of my favorite authors and books.

 When I’m not reading, you can find me running, gardening, camping, wake-boarding, or sitting outside in the beautiful nature God created for us.